alexlee2000/storytelling_with_data/README.md

   - Use vertical/horizontal logic, reverse storyboarding to ensure your story comes across clearly in your communication.

 **Chapter 7 - lessons in storytelling**
+  - Horizontal logic: Do the slide titles tell the overarching story?
+Use action titles
+  - Vertical logic: Does all the content on your page reinforce each other?
+  - Reverse Storyboarding: Write down the main points of each page of your final pack.
+Does your reverse storyboard reflect your message?
+  - A Fresh perspective: Ask feedback from someone who doesn't have any context.